 Students are matched with a teacher who will be the best fit for the student’s goals, experience, personality and schedule.
 You will meet with your teacher once a week each week for 30, 45, or 60 minutes, depending on which lesson length you select.
 The goal for each lesson is to provide time for building a relationship, warming up, reviewing what was learned in the previous lesson and providing new instruction.
 Most beginner students start with 30 minute lessons, while 45 minutes is great for teens and beginner-level adults and 60-minute lessons are best for most adults and more advanced students who are interested in accelerating their progress.

 We charge a monthly fee based on the length of the lesson and the type of lesson (private, pair, group, etc).
-We do NOT charge a registration fee for lessons.
+We also charge a one-time $50 registration fee that includes a special welcome bag for students.
 The most popular lesson option, our 30-minute private weekly lessons, is $140 a month.
 Here’s a complete list of prices for our private lessons.
 If you have any questions about pricing, you can chat with our studio about your specific interests and we’ll be glad to make a recommendation for what might best meet your needs.

 If you have to miss a lesson and provide us with a 24-hour notice, we’ll send you a personalized absentee lesson plan from your teacher, which consists of things like exercises, sheet music, listening homework, and video clips.
 In the case of your teacher having to miss a lesson, or if you’re sick and provide a doctor’s note to the studio, we’ll be happy to schedule a make-up lesson for you.

 Not at all!
-We offer a month-to-month option which means you have the freedom to start and stop lessons whenever you need to.
+We offer a month-to-month option, which means you have the freedom to discontinue lessons (with a 2-week notice before the end of the month) whenever you need to.
 However, if you’re looking for something that gives you more flexibility with your schedule, we have 6-month and 12-month contracts that provide a number of make up lessons along with reduced monthly rates.
 We highly recommend these contract options for students who are interested in a longer term commitment to lessons.
 Contract payments are still charged monthly, just like month-to-month payments.

 A majority of our lessons are taught between the hours of 3:00-8:00 PM, Monday through Friday, but schedule availability varies depending on the studio and the teacher.
 We work to find a day and time that fits best in your schedule and that matches you with a teacher who will help you meet your specific goals.
 We do offer daytime slots, perfect for adults and homeschool students as well as Saturday spots at our Mountain Brook studio for students who have a busy schedule during the week.